open-formulieren/open-forms/docs/configuration/dmn/camunda.rst

 Camunda 7
 =========

-Camunda_ is a process engine using BPM models.
+Camunda_ is a process orchestrator with a DMN engine.
 Open Forms supports Camunda 7.x

 .. note::